agarnung/x86-64-assembly-intro/README.md

 ld code.o -o code
 ```

-This code is (and will be) based on the listed references.
+These exercises are (and will be) based on the listed references.

 **References**: